Do German Shepherds need grooming?

 How often should a German shepherd be groomed?

-The first grooming will occur in June or July, and the second one in January or February.
+The first grooming will occur in June or July, and the second in January or February.
 The main reason for these two different times is that these are the times when the dog’s coat sheds out all its undercoat.

 This way, you will remove all the dead hair that might get stuck in his claws and ears and clear his eyes from any clumps of hair bothering him.